-According to an independent study carried out by the University of Turin, the technology offered by NGS, one of the most important manufacturers of hydroponics equipment in Europe, is an innovative, versatile SCS (Soil-less Cultivation System) with remarkable commercial and production advantages and suitable for growing plants as it promotes root aeration and prevents the obstruction of Hydroponic Nutrient Solution (HNS) ﬂow.
-A Lab-Scale Pilot Plant (hereinafter, LSPP) based on NGS technology was set up in a greenhouse under mild continental climate conditions to obtain a standardized, homogeneous, and representative experimental system.
-The LSPP was designed, set up and implemented to exploit the potentiality of the NGS technology to reach technical and system improvements.
+According to an independent study conducted by the University of Turin, NGS, one of Europe’s leading manufacturers of hydroponic equipment, markets a Soilless Cultivation SystemSCSwhich is an innovative and versatile.
+This NGS system stands out for its commercial and productive advantages, as well as for its plant cultivation performance by facilitating root aeration and preventing hydroponic nutrient solutionHNSflow blockage.
+A Laboratory-Scale Pilot Plant (hereafter LSPP) based on the use of NGS technology was set up in a greenhouse under mild climate conditions with the aim of obtaining a standardized, homogeneous and representative experimental system.
+The LSPP, designed, configured and implemented to test out the use of NGS technology to achieve improvements at the technical and system level,

-The LSPP allows the rollout of multiple treatments and replicates to perform reliable statistical design and data analyses.
-In light of this, results show that the use of NGS avoids negative impacts on surrounding ecosystems and the contamination of groundwater used by humans.
-An additional beneﬁt is its great potential for automation (thus saving labor costs relating to planting and harvesting) and the opportunity to manage optimal plant density during crop cycles.
-Additional benefits of NGS’s system identified by this study are improved input control and crop maturation, applicability to multiple species and greater oxygenation when compared to other SCS.
+allows the deployment of multiple treatments and replications to conduct reliable data analysis and statistical designs.
+In this sense, results show that the use of NGS technology prevents drinking water contamination as well as negative impacts on surrounding ecosystems.
+An additional advantage is its great potential for automation (resulting in labor savings for planting and harvesting processes) and the opportunity to manage optimal plant densities during crop cycles.
+The study identifies additional NGS system advantages, namely improved input control and crop maturation, applicability to multiple species, and greater oxygenation compared to other Soilless Cultivation Systems (SCS).